 Individuals may review the Math Review document, which provides a detailed overview of the exam’s quantitative section.

 The quantitative reasoning section of the GMAT measures a candidate’s ability to analyze data and draw conclusions using reasoning skills.
+With 37 questions, there aren’t any opportunities to blow a few and still hope to score well, so preparation is particularly important with this exam.

 Study tools, sample questions, and videos help test takers prepare for the exam.